 Estimated prevalence rates are provided by the Projecting Adult Needs and Service Information (PANSI) system.
 The PANSI system provides estimated population prevalence rates for adults aged 18-64 predicted to have autism based on the Office for National Statistics (ONS) population projections and prevalence research, which estimates the prevalence at 1% of the population (Brugha et al, 2007).
 Wirral's projected numbers for people predicted to have autism can be seen in figure 1 below.

-Figure 1: Total number of people, aged 18-64, and predicted to have an autistic spectrum disorder, 2012 - 2016
+Figure 1: Total number of people, aged 18-64 and 65 and over, predicted to have an autistic spectrum disorder, 2015 - 2018